 Review and update API RP 1161 Recommended Practice for Pipeline Operator Qualification – including normative and informative annexes.

-Evaluate proposed and enacted rules and guidance published by the Pipeline and Hazardous Material Safety Administration (PHMSA) related to 49 CFR 195 to guide the development of API RP 1161 and provide informed policy recommendations to API leadership.
+Evaluate proposed and enacted rules and guidance i.e. FAQs and Safety Bulletins published by the Pipeline and Hazardous Material Safety Administration (PHMSA) related to 49 CFR 195 to inform the development of API RP 1161.

-Analyze published PHMSA Notice of Amendments (NOAs) and Notice of Probable Violations (NOPVs) related to ‘49 CFR 195 Subpart G Operator Qualifications’ to guide the development of API RP 1161.
+Analyze published PHMSA enforcement actions i.e. Warning Letters (WL), Notice of Amendments (NOAs), and Notice of Probable Violations (NOPVs) related to ‘49 CFR 195 Subpart G Operator Qualifications’ to guide the development of API RP 1161.

-The OQSPG is a ‘standards policy committee’ as defined in the ‘Procedures for Standards Development’ document published by API.
-This committee shall:

-Approving policy recommendations made to API leadership.

-Approving the bylaws and charter for the OQWG.

-Selecting members from within the OQSPG to fill the Chair, Vice-Chair, and Advisor roles on the OQWG Leadership Team.

 Article IV – Membership

 OQWG membership is open to any interested stakeholder with a direct and material interest in liquid pipeline operations and maintenance activities.
 Pipeline operating companies, third-party training providers, and representatives from regulatory agencies are specifically encouraged to participate.

-Members of the OQWG that represent API member companies who operate transmission pipelines form the OQ Standards/Policy Group (OQSPG).

 Meeting attendance and ballot participation are both required to maintain voting privileges.
-Organizations are required to send at least one representative to 50% of the meetings per calendar year and required to participate in 50% of all ballots over any given consecutive twelve-month period.
+Organizations are required to have at least one representative to attend 50% of the meetings (virtual or in-person) per calendar year and required to participate in 50% of all ballots over any given consecutive twelve-month period.
 Failure to meet these requirements will result in written notification of loss of voting privileges.
+Monitoring meeting and ballot participation is a collaboration of the API representative and the OQWG Leadership Team.
 Reinstatement of voting rights will be considered following receipt of a written request to the OQWG Leadership Team that commits the organization to meet the minimum attendance and voting requirements (reinstatement may be subject to a voting privilege suspension period and/or a probationary period).
 Organizations that have lost voting rights may be retained on rosters for provision of information at the discretion of the OQWG Leadership Team.

 In-person meeting attendance is preferred, but virtual meeting attendance is permitted when virtual meeting options are available.
 Virtual meeting attendees are required to be actively engaged in the business of the meeting to be noted on the minutes as a meeting attendee and form part of the quorum if a vote is called.

 Organizations are required to designate one individual to serve as their voting member.
-The voting members are known as the OQ Voting Group.
+The voting members are designated in the OQWG consensus roster.
 The voting member is free to delegate their vote to another individual from their organization through a request to API staff.
-Individuals that are not designated voting members are still welcome to participate in committee meetings as a guest and provide ballot comments on matters being considered by the OQWG or OWSPG.
+Individuals that are not designated voting members are still welcome to participate in committee meetings as a guest and provide ballot comments on matters being considered by the OQWG.

 Article V – Organization and Governance

 The OQWG shall report to the API Committee on Pipeline Standards (COPS) regarding work related to the update and maintenance of API RP 1161.
-The OQ Voting Group membership roster is subject to the review and approval of the COPS committee.
+The OQWG membership roster is subject to the review and approval of the COPS committee.

-The OQSPG shall report to the API Pipeline Construction & Operations Group (COG) on matters related to policy.
 Any OQWG work related to policy is open only to API members that operate transmission pipelines.
 Working policy documents can be made available to non-API member organizations at the discretion of the OQWG Leadership Team for input and comment.

+The OQWG utilizes agenda item ballots in addition to ANSI standards action ballots to develop RP 1161.

+The subgroups of OQWG are known as ‘Working Groups’ and are identified with a number and a name that describes the scope of responsibility.